-19.(1) The Minister shall ensure the collection of appropriate information, including statistical and research data, to enable the formulation and implementation of policies to give effect to the Convention.

-(2) The information collected in accordance with this section shall be disaggregated, as appropriate, and used to help assess the implementation of obligations under the Convention and to identify and address the barriers faced by persons with disabilities in exercising their rights.
+- 23.(1) The Minister may request the collection of appropriate information, including statistical and research data, to enable the formulation and implementation of plans, programmes or policies to make provisions for persons with disabilities. - (2) The information collected in accordance with this section may be used to help assess the implementation of this Act and to identify and address the barriers faced by persons with disabilities in exercising their rights.